See when your FERS pension, supplement, TSP, and Social Security actually line up

 Yes.
 Pension income is modeled as part of the full retirement-income system, not as a standalone number.

-Should I start in the free app or the full planner?
+Should I start in the federal example or the guided planner?

 Questions? fbfinancialplanner@gmail.com